-8. Share-Based Compensation:
+8. Stock-Based Compensation:

 The Company's Board of Directors has determined that no further awards will be made pursuant to its 2003 stock option plan (the "2003 Plan").
-As of March 31, 2015, options for 379,380 shares of common stock were vested and exercisable under the 2003 Plan, and 379,380 shares have been reserved for issuance under the 2003 Plan.
+As of September 30, 2015, options for 279,834 shares of common stock were vested and exercisable and have been reserved for issuance under the 2003 Plan.

-Under the Company's 2013 Stock Incentive Plan, as amended (the "2013 Plan"), an aggregate of 3,000,000 shares of the Company's common stock may be issued to officers, employees, non-employee directors and consultants of the Company and its affiliates.
-On May 11, 2015, the shareholders will vote on a second amendment to the 2013 Plan in which the number of shares that may be issued under the plan will be increased to 6,000,000.
-Our majority shareholder has advised us that it will vote in favor of the amendment; accordingly, we expect it to pass.
+Under the Company's 2013 Stock Incentive Plan, as amended (the "2013 Plan"), an aggregate of 6,000,000 shares of the Company's common stock may be issued to officers, employees, non-employee directors and consultants of the Company and its affiliates.